National Register of Historic Places listings in Santa Cruz County, California

 This is a list of the National Register of Historic Places listings in Santa Cruz County, California.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Santa Cruz County, California, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in an online map.

-There are 48 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
-Another property was once listed but has been removed.
+There are 46 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
+Another four properties were once listed but have been removed.